 Academic Training Programs

-While a degree is not mandatory to become a wind turbine mechanic in Alabama, having one can still be beneficial.
+While a degree is not mandatory to become a wind turbine technician in Alabama, having one can still be beneficial.
 It helps candidates secure job placement easily and earn more by taking on more extensive and supervisory positions.

 Additionally, candidates usually have an option between short-term certificate programs and associate degree programs, depending on how long they’re willing to spend in training.
-Certificate programs may be completed within a few months to a year, while associate degree programs take 18 to 2 years.
+Certificate programs may be completed within a few months to a year, while associate degree programs take 18 months to 2 years.

 Explore trades with similar paths: